deltarobotone/one_smart_control_desktop/README.md

 [**>>>One Smart Control Desktop Installer (Windows 10)<<<**]()

-Check out the repositories wiki page for some introduction to the One Smart Control Desktop Software
+Check out the wiki page of this repository for some introduction to the One Smart Control Desktop Application

 [**>>>One Smart Control Wiki<<<**]()

 The One Smart Control Application is written in C++ using the Qt-Creator IDE and the Qt-Framework.
-Check out the development branch of this repository to have a look at the sourcecode.
+Check out the development branch of this repository and have a look at the sourcecode.

 [**>>>Development Branch (Qt-Creator)<<<**]()